 Wheat Restaurant and Bar

 A modern restaurant with a dapper edge, Wheat has an extensive menu with affordable meals and dishes to suit all palettes.
-A good breakfast and lunch venue, patrons can have a sample Wheat's perfect Eggs Benedict or indulge in the homemade buttermilk pancakes with maple syrup.
-Lunch is accompanied with an impressive wine list, boasting mainly local estates and international beers.
-Sample the leek, potato and tellagio pie, topped with an onion relish and served with a balsamic pear salad, the homemade potato gnocchi in a rich braised beef ragu garnished with fresh herbs or the veal medallions served on a asparagus risotto with goats cheese stuffed zucchini flowers.
+A good breakfast and lunch venue, patrons can sample Wheat's perfect Eggs Benedict or indulge in the homemade buttermilk pancakes with maple syrup.
+Lunch is accompanied by an impressive wine list, boasting mainly local estates, and international beers.
+Sample the leek, potato and tellagio pie, topped with an onion relish and served with a balsamic pear salad, the homemade potato gnocchi in a rich braised beef ragu garnished with fresh herbs, or the veal medallions served on a asparagus risotto with goats cheese stuffed zucchini flowers.
 Ideal for an afternoon snack or work drinks, Wheat also has a tapas menu where patrons can choose from a selection of finger foods such as california rolls, cajun chicken strips with orange mayo or char grilled marinated prawn skewers to accompany a beverage of their choice.
 Open for breakfast and lunch Monday to Friday and dinner Friday.
 A courtyard seating area is also available.

 Address: 534 Lonsdale St

 Telephone: 9642 0288